Got Cigars?

-Bruce T. Dugan (2nd from left) speaking at Marketing Summit |
+Bruce T. Dugan (2nd from left) speaking at the Marketing Summit

-You might wonder "How do I become an authoritative voice?"
+You might wonder, "How do I become an authoritative voice?"

 One of the first ways you can establish yourself is to begin writing insightful articles.
 Initially, write your own blog to work out thoughts and ideas.
 Use those posts as examples when inquiring if other publications would be willing to publish articles you write for them.